-The Arab Center for the Development of the Rule of Law and Integrity - ACRLI is highly grateful for those who contributed to the writing and preparation of the manual "Lawyers Training Manual for the Protection of Children in conflict with the Law", ACRLI express special thanks to the Heartland International Foundation and the team work:
+The Arab Center for the Development of the Rule of Law and Integrity - ACRLI is highly grateful for those who contributed to the writing and preparation of the training manual "Lawyers' Manual for the Protection of Child in Conflict with the Law", ACRLI express special thanks to the Heartland International Foundation and the team work:

 - Dr. Wassim Harb (General supervision)

 - Dr. Dolly Hamad Najjar (Writing the manual)

 - Me.
-Jean AKI (Training of Trainers)
+Jean AKl (Training of Trainers)

 - Mrs. Roula Zayat (Project manager)

 - Mr. Roger Khoury (Project coordinator)